This document describes the provisioning models for Compute Engine instances.

-Provisioning models determine the availability, lifespan, and pricing of your instances.
-If you understand these models, then you can choose the best option for your workload.
+When you create an instance, you must define the method, called provisioning model , that you want to use to obtain your requested resources.
+Each provisioning model determines the availability, lifespan, and pricing of your instances.
+By understanding these models, you can choose the best option for your workload.

 Available provisioning models